MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 {: .callout}

 ### Sections of a Docstring
 There are many ways you could format this docstring (different styles/conventions).
-We recommend using [numpy style docstrings], and this is what the example above and `calculate_distance` funtion are written in.
+We recommend using [numpy style docstrings], and this is what the example above and `calculate_distance` function are written in.

 Each docstring has a number of sections which are separated by headings.
 Headings should be underlined with hyphens (`-----`).
 There are many options for sections, we will only cover the most relevant here.
 If you would like to see a full list, check out the documentation for [numpy style docstrings].